thepanacealab/SMMT/data_acquisition/README.md

-# Social Media Mining Toolkit - Data Annotation and Standardization Tools
+# Social Media Mining Toolkit - Data Acquisition Tools

 ## NOTE: For all tools in this folder you need to have Twitter Authentication Keys